chrisgrieser/shimmering-focus/README.md

   - [Input Mono](https://input.djr.com/) as monospace font for code
   - Optima or Canberra as heading font
   - [Crimson Pro](https://fonts.google.com/specimen/Crimson+Pro) as serif font for longform projects
-- make [Templater](https://github.com/SilentVoid13/Templater) code more readable in light mode
 - minor coloring of bold in dark mode to make it more readable, since bold in dark mode is harder to distinguish form normal text than  in light mode
-- thicker lines (hr, tables, etc.)
+- slightly thicker lines (icons, hr, tables, etc.)
 - Dark Mode for PDFs (when using the theme in dark mode)

 **Subtle Design**
-- Stylistically, the theme pretty much follows Obsidian's default theme, with some shimmering green as secondary accent
+- Stylistically, the theme pretty much follows Obsidian's default theme, with mostly suble changes – like the eponymous shimmering green as secondary accent.

 ## Style Settings Plugin
 - This themes supports the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/) for customization.